vizsphere/AI_SemanticKernel/7_ElasticSearch_VectorStore_SemanticKernel/README.md

 ﻿# Elasticsearch Vector Search with Semantic Kernel

-A production-ready ASP.NET Core MVC application demonstrating semantic search using Elasticsearch as a vector database, powered by Microsoft Semantic Kernel and Azure OpenAI embeddings.
+An ASP.NET Core MVC application demonstrating semantic search using Elasticsearch as a vector database, powered by Microsoft Semantic Kernel and Azure OpenAI embeddings.

 ## 🚀 Features